 Donden Hall

 This hall features four festival floats from the Inuyama Festival, registered as a UNESCO Intangible Cultural Heritage.
-You can see the floats, which are 8 meters tall and weigh over 3 tons, up close.
-The exhibits are only in Japanese, but you can feel the atmosphere of Japanese festivals.
+You can see the 8-meter tall, over 3-ton floats up close.
+The displays are in Japanese only, but you can feel the atmosphere of Japanese festivals.

 Admission Fee: 100 yen